418sec/huntr/bounties/maven/com.xuxueli:xxl-job/1/README.md

-com.xuxueli:xxl-job is a distributed task scheduling framework.
-Affected versions of this package are vulnerable to Information Disclosure of username, model, and password via job/admin/controller/UserController.java.
+`com.xuxueli:xxl-job` is a distributed task scheduling framework, this package is vulnerable to Information Disclosure of `username`, `model`, and `password` via. `job/admin/controller/UserController.java`.